alexlenail/Adventures-In-Cryptanalysis/README.md

 ... (cook dinner for self and gf)

-The point of all of this is to narrow the search spance.
+The point of all of this is to narrow the search spane.
 There are 26! possibilities, and we don't want to search them all.

 There are common words and common letters.
 We need to search some space, but we should keep it as small as possible.